mcampb07/GFXDocs/docs/chapter11_datasourcer_install_config/ref_data_sourcerer_sql_queries.md

 $ParentSourceName = "OrginDataSource"
 $Query = "SELECT *, YOUR QUERY FROM OrginDataSource;"
 ```
 - NewSourceName = Name of the new SQL Preview source you would like to create.
+This is the source name you will use when binding graphics to a data source.
 - ParentSourceName = Existing Data Sourcerer source you have already created.
 - The new source will contain all the tables from the existing source, plus any new tables created by your query.

 !!! tip
     When creating data sources, avoid "dashes" and special characters in the name of the source.